 But do they stand up against internal GPUs?
 Is it worth dropping a few hundred bucks on a dock?
 How much performance can you really expect?
 Unfortunately, expectations and realities may differ with external GPUs.

 But they can still be useful.
 Let’s take a look.

 1. How Do External GPUs Work?

 In most cases, you’ll see an external GPU hooked up to a dock.
-A GPU dock has a PCIe port for the graphics card, and usually either a Thunderbolt or USB-C cord to connect to your computer.
+An external GPU dock has a PCIe port for the graphics card and usually either a Thunderbolt or USB-C cable to connect to your computer.

 By using the bigger, more powerful card, you get better graphical performance.
 Maybe even enough to play some graphically intense games.
 Sounds great, right?

 Unfortunately, using an external GPU doesn’t give you the same performance as it would if you had the same GPU mounted internally.
 How much performance do you lose, then?
 Estimates put the loss at around 10 to 15 percent.
 That isn’t a big deal, especially considering the monstrous capacity of the latest high-end graphics cards you can buy today.

 However, the loss is something worth knowing about.
 If you’re hoping to play the latest AAA titles on ultra-high settings, an external laptop GPU setup might not do it for you.
 That’s not to say the external GPU won’t improve the graphical performance of your laptop; it definitely will.
 But the gains might not be as game-changing as you think.

 Why not?
 Mostly because laptops just aren’t set up to handle that much power.
 And if they are, there’s a strong chance the laptop has an integrated GPU already, negating the need for an external GPU.
 Furthermore, while a PCIe port can transfer a lot of data very quickly, even the latest Thunderbolt and USB-C ports cannot match that data rate.